Plumsail/documents-docs/source/flow/how-tos/documents/create-pdf-from-html-template.rst

-Create PDF from HTML template in Microsoft Flow and Azure Logic Apps
+Create PDF from HTML template in Power Automate (Microsoft Flow) and Azure Logic Apps
 ====================================================================

-This article demonstrates how to generate PDF document from an HTML template with the help of `Microsoft Flow <https://flow.microsoft.com>`_.
+This article demonstrates how to generate PDF document from an HTML template with the help of `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.

 We will firstly generate HTML document from a template.
 Then we will convert it to PDF.
 In this article, we will generate PDF invoice based on some data.
 This is how our final PDF file looks:

 .. image:: ../../../_static/img/flow/how-tos/html-and-pdf-result.png
    :alt: Result PDF file

 Our template and result document have to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Salesforce